albertz/music-player/DevelopmentNotes.md

 - `Song._estimate_<attrib>`, which is supposed to be fast.
 This is called no matter what the `timeout` is, in case we did not get it from the database.
 - `Song._calc_<attrib>`, which is supposed to return the exact value but is heavy to call.
 If this is needed, it will be executed in a seperate process.

-See `Song` for further reference.
+See [`Song`](Song.py) for further reference.

 ## Playlist queue

-The playlist queue is managed by the `queue` module.
+The playlist queue is managed by the [`queue`](queue.py) module.
 It has the logic to autofill the queue if there are too less songs in it.
 The algorithm to automatically select a new song uses the random file queue generator.
-This is a lazy directory unfolder and random picker, implemented in `RandomFileQueue`.
+This is a lazy directory unfolder and random picker, implemented in [`RandomFileQueue`](RandomFileQueue.py).
 Every time, it looks at a few songs and selects some song based on

 - the song rating,
 - the current recently played context (mostly the song genre / tag map).

+## Debugging

+The module [`stdinconsole`](stdinconsole.py), when started with `--shell`, provides a handy IPython shell to the running application (in addition to the GUI which is still loaded).
+This is quite helpful to play around.
+In addition, as said earlier, all the modules are reloadable.
+I made this so I don't need to interrupt my music playing when playing with the code.